100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 150gns

-At starts six and seven, Gold Trail recorded juvenile handicap wins on successive days at Ellerslie’s 1932 Christmas-New Year carnival.
-In November at age three, she scored the ARC Great Northern Guineas (G2).
-On Boxing Day, she made the first of three attempts in the ARC Auckland Cup (G1) (unplaced on this occasion).
-Six days later, she ran third in the ARC Great Northern Derby (G1), and the following day, she captured the ARC Clifford Plate (G2).
-In March, she finished second at Trentham in the WRC New Zealand St Leger (G2).
+At three she scored the ARC Great Northern Guineas (Gr.2) in November, and on Boxing Day she made the first of three attempts in the ARC Auckland Cup (Gr.1) (unplaced on this occasion).
+Six days later she ran third in the ARC Great Northern Derby (Gr.1) and the following day she captured the ARC Clifford Plate (Gr.2).
+In March, at Trentham she finished second in the WRC New Zealand St Leger (Gr.2).
+At four she recorded an open handicap win at Napier Park.
+In her second attempt in the ARC Auckland Cup she was again unplaced.

-At four, she recorded an open handicap win at Napier Park.
-In her second attempt in the ARC Auckland Cup, she was again unplaced.
-Her five year old season was easily her best, when, as well as winning Trentham’s WRC Pearce Hcp (L), she placed second in the 1934 CJC New Zealand Cup (G1) and third in the CJC Metropolitan Hcp (G3).
-She also finally claimed the ARC Auckland Cup (G1).
+Her 5YO season was easily her best, when, as well as winning Trentham’s WRC Pearce Hcp (L) she placed second in the 1934 CJC New Zealand Cup (Gr.1) and third in the CJC Metropolitan Hcp (Gr.3).
+She also finally claimed the ARC Auckland Cup (Gr.1).
 The Duke of Gloucester presented the cup to her owner D. M. Douglas.
-Her rider was the record setting jockey Keith Voitre.
-Taken to Australia, she won the MVRC Anniversary Welter in Melbourne.
-However, in Sydney, her best runs were fourth in the AJC Autumn Plate (G2) and fifth in the AJC Sydney Cup (G1).
+Her rider was the record-setting jockey Keith Voitre.
+Taken to Australia she won the MVRC Anniversary Welter in Melbourne, however, in Sydney her best runs were fourth in the AJC Autumn Plate (Gr.2) and fifth in the AJC Sydney Cup (Gr.1).

-Retired to stud, Gold Trail left six foals.
-Her grandson Goldmyth took out the Avondale Guineas (G2) and her great grandson Kalgoorlie won 26 races.
-In acknowledgement of her wins, the Hawke's Bay Jockey Club named a race after her – the Gold Trail Stakes.
+In acknowledgement of her wins the Hawke's Bay Jockey Club named a race after her – the Gold Trail Stakes.
 This race is the first leg of the NZB Filly of the Year Series.

 1932: RED MANFRED (LOT 69)